primus/primus/CONTRIBUTING.md

 to move this project forward.
 Changes, big or small, are always welcomed.
 If the feature requested is not in line with our roadmap we will work with you to ensure that you can build it yourself on top of our project.

+## Questions

+When you're first starting you're bound to have questions about this project.
+We hope that our documentation in the [README.md][readme] provides answers to all your questions.
+In rare cases when the documentation does not answer your question you could:

+1. Join our [IRC][irc] room and ask the question there.
+The authors, contributors and users of this project usually hang around there.
+2. By creating an issue on GitHub.
+Throughly explain your issue, the more information you provide us with the better we can help you.

+We will do our best to answer your questions in a timely manner.
+Please note that if you create an new issue by stuffing the question in the title and no explanation in the body it will be closed and locked immediately and referred to this contribution file.

 ## Issues